open-telemetry/opentelemetry-specification/specification/api-metrics.md

 with "Gauge" starts from the term itself, which is figurative in nature.
 Using the word "gauge" suggests a behavior, that the instrument will be used to expose the last value, not a semantic definition.
-Uses of traditional gauge instruments translate into an Observer or the Measure instrument in this API.
+Uses of traditional gauge instruments translate into uses of Observer or Measure instruments in this API.

 ### Label sets